ezgisubasi/rasa-travel-chatbot/README.md

 # Turkish Dataset

 Due to the small number of chatbots in the Turkish language, Turkish datasets are also less.
 For this reason, we prepared a Turkish dataset from scratch while doing this project.
-In the end, we have 93 intents 29 entities in total and average 7 sentences for each intent.
+In order to do this, we translated the English datasets into Turkish using the Google API.
+In the end, we have 93 intents 29 entities in total, and an average of 7 sentences for each intent.

 <p align="center">
 <img width="550" alt="Ekran Resmi 2021-06-20 15 08 45" src="https://user-images.githubusercontent.com/52889449/122673598-ce0d0400-d1d9-11eb-802a-9177eee58bdf.png">